clinuz/blargs/README.md

 - Treats command-line arguments as a context-free grammar (an un-opinionated language)
 - Handles _strings_ and _arrays_ of arguments
 - Performs quite well
-- Returns an ES6 destructuring iterable (compatible with ES5 by array index) which ensures all keys on named-arguments object are valid (see below)
+- Returns an ES6 destructurable iterable (compatible with ES5 by array index) which ensures all keys on named-arguments object are valid (see below)
 - Comes with a useful command-line argument testing utility so you don't need to write your own just to see how it will break down your arguments